mikey-t/swig/readme.md

 ## Why Swig Instead of Gulp?

-Why recreate the `series` and `parallel` functions that Gulp already has?
-I thank the gulp maintainers for all their work, but I wanted to move on to something better suited to my needs.
-For a list of contributing factors, see [./docs/SwigDevNotes.md#why-swig-instead-of-gulp](./docs/SwigDevNotes.md#why-swig-instead-of-gulp).
+Why recreate the `series`, `parallel` and task runner functionality that Gulp already has?
+Gulp is great, but I wanted to be able to customize how it works, strip out all the complexity and add the ability to use a variety of javascript/typescript flavors with little or no extra setup required.

 ## Getting Started

 - (Optional) Install `swig-cli` globally for convenient shortened commands and much faster task execution (no initial delay from npm/npx):
 ```bash
 npm i -g swig-cli@latest
 ```
 - Install `swig-cli` package as a dev dependency so you can import `series` and `parallel`:
 ```bash
 npm i -D swig-cli
 ```